MicrosoftDocs/appcenter-docs/docs/distribution/externally-hosted-releases.md

 }
 ```

-The URL you provided is the download URL.
+The URL you provided is the download URL, and `is_external_build` shows this is the right type of release.
 The install URL can be different depending on the operating system of the app.
-You may notice the return value for `is_external_build` is set to `false`.
-This is a known issue.
-If you query the endpoint again with a `GET` request, you see the value is indeed `true`.

-You created the release.
-It has not been distributed to any users (`destinations` is empty).
-Let's do that next.
+The `destinations` list is empty, meaning no testers have access to the release yet.
+Let's distribute the release next.

 ### Distributing the release